 - Open the Hydrant Inspections project if it didn't open automatically.

 You see a list of your assignments.
 You can switch between your To Do list, showing outstanding assignments, and your Completed assignments list.
-From the assignments list, select Map to view a map with your assignments, your location, and the locations of other mobile workers.
-From the map, select List to return to your assignments list.
+In the assignments list, tap Map to view a map with your assignments, your location, and the locations of other mobile workers.
+On the map, tap List to return to your assignments list.

 Near the top of the assignments list, a blue circle around a person icon shows that you are currently online and working.
 When you open a project, your status is set to working for that project.
-You can change your status by selecting the circle and choosing another status, such as Working, On Break, or Not Working.
+You can change your status by tapping the circle and choosing another status, such as Working, On Break, or Not Working.
 Your status is visible to your dispatcher, which keeps them informed so they know who to assign critical work to, as well as who to monitor in the field.